mintunmedia/groups-for-membermouse/readme.txt

 == Changelog ==

+2.3.1
+- BUG FIX: Fixed a PHP8 compatibility issue causing route response issues when adding a group

 2.3.0
 - BUG FIX: Fixed a conditional bug that caused the delete action button to not show in the Group Leader Dashboard shortcode